vijaysuryabaka/Personalized-GPT/README.md

 - **Never share your API key publicly** or with anyone you do not trust.
 - It's recommended to use environment variables or a secrets manager to handle your API keys within your applications.

-## Using the API Key

-With your API key, you can now access OpenAI's API by including it in the HTTP header of your requests like this: